 Blue Lagoon is Iceland’s most popular attraction.
 Yes, it’s expensive, and yes, it’s busy.
 But there’s nothing better than to soak in a hot geothermal pool after a long cold winter day.
-Blue Lagoon is located about 45min drive from Reykjavik and if you don’t have a car it’s best to book Blue Lagoon entrance tickets with a bus transfer.
-This option costs the same on all the websites and is the most popular one as it gives you the most flexibility as to how long you want to stay there.
-Alternatively, you can visit Blue Lagoon in combination with one of the other day trips – see the best options further down.
+Blue Lagoon is located about 45min drive from Reykjavik and if you don’t have a car it’s best to book Blue Lagoon bus transfer from Reykjavik.
+Note that you have to pre-book Blue Lagoon tickets in advance as well – see their website for more info.
+Or you can book a trip that combines Blue Lagoon with a day trip to the Golden Circle.

 Glacier hiking and ice caving

 Glacier hiking is one of the year-round excursions that you can do in Iceland.
 Whereas visiting a natural ice cave can only be done in winter, usually not before November – December.
 Some excursions are more adventurous and offer ice climbing as well.
 I don’t know about ice climbing, but glacier hiking and ice caving can be done by anyone in a reasonable physical condition.
 Kids under certain age are not allowed (varies per tour).
 As for older people, we had a couple of 70 year olds in our group on a glacier and despite their concerns they had no difficulties with it.
 Safety equipment is provided, but you have to wear sturdy waterproof walking shoes to fit the crampons on.